konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 ## <a name="new-old" style="text-decoration: none;">Extra: Misconceptions About Familiar Information and New/Old Information

 The concept of new/old information is not used in this book.
 We have instead opted for another concept, that of "familiar information".
-Notice that when discussing what become topics in topic sentences, and what becomes subjects in topicless sentences, we did not talk about "old" or "new information", but only about what is "familiar information" and "not familiar information".
-These two concepts are related, but distinct from each other. [^6] Some textbooks may even define old information in the same way we defined familiar information.
+Notice that we did not talk about "old" or "new information" when we discussed what elements become topics, but only about what is "familiar information" and "not familiar information".
+These two concepts are related, but distinct from each other. [^6] Some textbooks may even define old information in the same way that we defined familiar information.

 But new information may sometimes be familiar information, such as "君" in the sentence ｢君が主役だ。｣ The idea behind new information in the new/old dichotomy is that it refers to knowledge the listener does not know, regardless if they are aware of what is being marked.